 Now WordPress makes adding website content and functionality simple for anyone in the office to do.
 There is an enormous selection of free plugins at your fingertips.
 You can add Instagram feeds, signup forms, and much more, literally within seconds.

-So, on one hand, 1000s of free plugins to do all your business online marketing more easily.
-On the other, vulnerabilities connected to how you deliver content to your website visitors.
+So, on one hand, thousands of free plugins to make all your business’s online marketing easier.
+On the other, they create vulnerabilities connected to how you deliver content to your website visitors.

 Security agencies and government websites get hacked.
 No website is 100% secure.
 Having a plan that includes regular backups, is hugely important.

-If every software developer coded perfectly, to highest standards and maintained their code vigilantly, we could throw 100 plugins on every website and not worry.
-No one is perfect *throat clear*.
-Except wives.
+If every software developer coded perfectly (to highest standards and maintained their code vigilantly), we could throw 100 plugins on every website and not worry.
+No one is perfect.

 Cyber criminals are now far more sophisticated on how they build automated bots at scale.
-Imagine your website being a conduit for a bad bot to hijack a customer’s device while they’re browsing online FAQs you’ve directed them to.
-Or while they’re filling out one of your website forms.
+Imagine your website being a conduit for a bad bot to hijack a customer’s device while they’re browsing online FAQs or as they’re filling out one of your website forms.

 With greater scrutiny by government and media around data, privacy and security, small business owners should be proactive with their website software.